-18. World demand for extra-long staple cotton is expected to rise in 1960, both as a result of the present low level of stocks and a gradual recovery in the cotton textile industry.
-Though the Sudan will probably experience relatively little difficulty in marketing the 1959/60 crop, the tendency for production in the Sudan to rise more rapidly than world demand will probably cause increasing difficulty in disposing of the crops over the coming years.
+World demand for extra-long staple cotton is expected Though the Sudan will probably experience relatively little difficulty in marketing the 1959/60 crop, the tendency for produc-tion in the Sudan to rise more rapidly than world demand will probably cause increasing difficulty in disposing of the crops Nover the coming years.
 Long-staple cotton prices, while still rising in the spot and future markets, will probably tend to stabilise or even decline in future years.
 Prices of long-staple cotton are particularly sensitive to changes in supply or demand.
 Substantial price changes could seriously affect the export earnings of the Sudan.

-19. The Special Sub-Committee of the International Cotton Advisory Committee on Extra-Long Staple Cotton meeting in Alexandria in September 1959, underlined the need for the Sudan and other producers of long-staple to bring production into accord with demand and urged that efforts should be made to bring about diversification of agricultural production.
-These questions will undoubtedly be considered again at the 19th Plenary Meeting of the International Cotton Advisory Committee to be held in Hexico City in May 1960.
+The Special Sub-Committee of the International Cotton 19. idvisory Committee on Rxtra-Long Staple Cotton meeting in lexandria in September 1959, underlined the need for the Sudan and other producers of long-staple to bring production into accord with domand and urged that efforts should be made to bring about diversification of agricultural production.
+These questions will undoubtedly be considered again at the 19th Plenary Meeting of the International Cotton Advisory Committee to be held in Mexico City in May 1960.

-20. Despite the improvement in the current situation in the Sudan, prospects point to the need to give continued attention to the danger of penetration by the Sino-Soviet Bloc in the Sudan.
-Any lessening of the role played by the West in Sudan, as an export market, especially for cotton, and as a source of assistance under the five-year plan which is now being formulated, could provide the Bloc with an occasion to strengthen their foothold.
-In fact, the possibility for the Soviets to allow their internal demand for cotton to rise enables them to pursue trade manoeuvres in this area with the minimum of adverse effect on their economics.
+Despite the improvement in the curretn situation in the 20.
+Sudan, prospects point to the need to give continued attention to the danger of penetration by the Sino-Soviet Bloc in the Sudan. iny lessening of the role played by the West in Sudan, as an export market, especially for cotton, and as a source of assistance under the five-year plan which is now being formulated, could provide the Bloc with an occasion to strengthen their foothold.
+In fac In fact, the possibility for the Soviets to allow their internal demand for cotton to rise enables them to pursue trade manoeuvres in this area with the minimum of adverse effect on their economies.